Home » BCIS building forecast

 The quarterly BCIS building briefing presents our view of housing, infrastructure, public non-housing, private industrial and private commercial new work output against the backdrop of materials and labour costs, and the wider economic background and market conditions.

-The full briefings are available to subscribers of BCIS CapX.
+The full briefings are available to subscribers of BCIS CapX, the leading service for construction costing activities.

 BCIS construction industry forecast – 3Q2024 to 3Q2029